Basic Information about Japanese Trademark Applications

 A PDF version of this image is available here.
 You may use it for commercial purposes, but please do not remove our logo when using the image.
 We retain all copyrights related to the image.

-Filing a New Trademark Application
+Filing a New Application for Trademark Registration

 Applicants need to submit an application form to the JPO.
 The application form includes the applicant’s name and address, the wording or figurative representation of the trademark to be registered, the designated goods or services, and the class of goods or services.